A constraint satisfaction problem may be specified as a finite

 - The list of variables and their respective domains.
 For each

-and the list of all values in its domain.
-The variables should
+giving the variable and the list of all values in its domain.
+The variables should be distinct.

 As an example, the N-Queen problem is susceptible to this algorithm.